 I keep the bedside documentation to under 15 minutes (admission visits not included) by creating muscle memory by following consistent templates based on the type of visit (routine, PRN, recertification, death, and admission).

-I've previously shared my recertification template, so let me share my routine visit template for today.
+I’ve previously shared my recertification template, so let me share my routine visit template for today.
 For those new, routine visits are scheduled ahead of time, and while you may arrive to find a crisis before you, the visit itself was scheduled and therefore considered routine.
-It is regarded as part of the four levels according to Medicare guidelines.
+According to Medicare guidelines, it is regarded as part of the four hospice care levels.

 The template for routine visits is broken down into sections where I use a paragraph for each section:

-• Coordination notes for any status reports received before arrival, which could be noted from , CNAs, MSWs, etc.
+- Coordination notes for any status reports received before arrival, which could be noted from triage, CNAs, MSWs, etc.

 In my experience, if you find a template (it doesn’t have to be mine above) and use it consistently, you are less likely to miss things and be encouraged to document within the visit itself.